jbond14/world/_posts/2022-02-14-how-to-change-your-accent-to-sound-as-posh-as-the-queen.markdown

 ---
 layout: post
-author: Thomas James Blobaum
+author: Jim Blobaum
 title:  "How to Change Your Accent to Sound As Posh As the Queen"
 date:   2022-02-14 04:44:00 -0600
-categories: USA Britain
+categories: USA Nebraska
-tags: RP American
+tags: RP America Britain United Kingdom
 featured-image: general-american-accent.jpg
 featured-image-alt: General American
 ---